DeepLearningPracticalGroup/HandwrittenDocAnalysis/src/task1/README.md

 5. **Post-YOLO Correction Model Not Implemented**
    Ideally, misclassifications from YOLO detection could be corrected using a sequential model.
 We did not implement this due to scope and time constraints.

+### 🐛 Bugs

+The YAML files specify a relative path to both training and validation images used for YOLO training.
+When running `train_detector.py`, the YOLO module attempts to find these images; however, we noticed that on some systems (e.g., on the remote cluster's Linux environment), the relative path is not resolved correctly.

+We strongly advise updating the `train` and `val` keys in both `hebrew.yaml` and `hebrew_ft.yaml` to the **absolute (global) path** of your system pointing to the segmented scrolls directory, especially if you encounter a file-not-found error.